KumoCorp/kumomta/docs/userguide/operation/logs.md

 shown above for debugging and maintenance.

 [Formatting](../configuration/logging.md#customizing-the-log-format)
-can also be applied using the Mini Jinja tempating engine.
+can also be applied using the Mini Jinja templating engine.